ampatspell/ember-cli-zuglet/README.md

 - [ ] Make it work in FastBoot
 - [ ] await load/onSnapshot to resolve in FastBoot.
 Maybe replace onSnapshot with regular loads
 - [ ] shoebox support (?)
+- [ ] add blueprint for default classes and initializer